Contributors Dropdown icon

 The value of data visualization is that it enables people to perceive, engage with, and understand data more easily.
 The right visualization can bring everyone to the same level of understanding, regardless of their level of expertise.

-When presenting marketing data and key performance indicators (KPIs), either to colleauges, your boss or a client, data visualization also plays an important role.
+When presenting marketing data and key performance indicators (KPIs), either to colleagues, your boss or a client, data visualization also plays an important role.
 Better and more clear visualizations will help you to tell your story in an impactful way.

 Unstructured data vs visualized data